nathangeffen/cagl/docs/userguide.md

 Then we'd have to rewrite our comparison function to accept its parameters by value and we'd have to manage the memory of all our entries.

-And if we did it like this:
+And if we did it like this, specifying no allocation or free functions:

 ```C
 CAG_DEC_DEF_ALL_CMP_ARRAY(deck, struct card, cmp_cards, CAG_BYADR,